-We are delighted to introduce the Griffith Alumni Book Society.
-The book society will offer quarterly reads, use of the Griffith College Library (Dublin) and an opportunity to connect with alumni.
+We are delighted to renew the Griffith Alumni Book Society.
+The book society will offer bi-monthly reads, use of the Griffith College Library (Dublin) and an opportunity to connect with your fellow alumni community members.

 The Alumni Book Society also welcomes work from published authors to review, so if you are an alumni who has put pen to paper, let us know and we will happily share your work with our Alumni Book Society.